dayu11/dayu11.github.io/_pages/about.md

 ======

 * [05/19/2025] We’ve just uploaded a new version of our paper, [Scaling Embedding Layers in Language Models](https://arxiv.org/abs/2502.01637), on arXiv.
-* [05/01/2025] I will be serving as an Area Chair for the [Position Papers Track of NeurIPS 2025](https://neurips.cc/Conferences/2025/CallForPositionPapers).

 Selected Publications
 ======